 Usually, a second-degree burn can be treated at home using a proper first aid kit.
 However, if the blisters are large and very painful, it may require medical attention.

-Considered as third-degree burn when:
+Considered a third-degree burn when:

-- Burn appeared white, brown or Black
+- The burn appeared white, brown, or black

 - Feel severe pain

 - Numbness due to damaged nerves.

 A third-degree burn involves more risk so it should be treated at a hospital, and you should seek immediate medical help.

 Most severe of all, damage most layers and goes deeper into the body.
 Affect muscles, tendons, and joints.